lolelu/pokemon-team-builder/README.md

 - No missing features, all the requirements are implemented.

+### Knows bugs and issues

+- No known bugs or issues in the application itself.
+- In docker, occasionally, during docker build, an error is thrown where some checksums don't match.
+This is a known issue with latest docker versions, and it's not related to the application itself.
+Just prune the builder cache and rebuild the application with --no-cache flag.

 ## How to run the application

 Note: I usually use pnpm as a package manager, but you can use npm or yarn if you prefer.